mad-lab-fau/trend-detection-data-set_politics/README.md

-Code and data set relative to "Artificial Intelligence Trend Analysis in German Business and Politics - A Web Mining Approach" Philipp Dumbach, Leo Schwinn, Tim Löhr, Tassilo Elsberger, Björn M. Eskofier Submitted to the Journal Data Mining and Knowledge Discovery (https://www.springer.com/journal/10618).
+Code and data set relative to "Artificial Intelligence Trend Analysis in German Business and Politics - A Web Mining Approach" *Philipp Dumbach, Leo Schwinn, Tim Löhr, Tassilo Elsberger, Björn M. Eskofier* which is submitted as *Regular Paper* to the Journal Data Mining and Knowledge Discovery (https://www.springer.com/journal/10618).

-# trend-detection-data-set_politics

-Submission to the Journal Data Mining and Knowledge Discovery (https://www.springer.com/journal/10618)

-Regular Paper:

-Title:
-Artificial Intelligence Trend Analysis in German Business and Politics - A Web Mining Approach

-Authors:
-Philipp Dumbach, Leo Schwinn, Tim Löhr, Tassilo Elsberger, Björn M. Eskofier

 Affiliation: